 If some of this sounds familiar then it is probably a good time to seek out expert insolvency advice from someone who knows how to handle such things.
 If you receive a winding up petition then you may need to act extremely quickly to avoid going out of business, particularly if the petition is advertised or becomes public knowledge.
 Insolvency, liquidation or administration are naturally very difficult things for any business owner to accept, but with the right help and advice they don’t have to be such a headache – and they certainly don’t always mean the end of the road for a business.

 Bouncing back from insolvency

-Declaring your business insolvent or receiving a wind up petition does not necessarily mean the end for you.
-There are many things you can do to get things back on track with the finances of the business, as any company or individual offering insolvency advice will tell you.
-Informal creditors arrangements can be set in place before the process becomes official – may creditors will be happy to negotiate repayment terms with you based on your situation if you approach them in the right way.
-If this point is already passed, then a Company Voluntary Arrangement (CVA) can be applied for and, if approved, will allow monthly settlements which will spread out your debt and make it easier to manage.
-Administration can lead to a complete turn around of business if handled by a liquidation professional, and will allow the business to keep trading while legal action is halted.
+Declaring your business insolvent or receiving a winding up petition does not necessarily mean the end for you.
+There are many things you can do to get things back on track, as any company or individual offering insolvency advice will tell you.
+Informal creditors arrangements can be set in place before the process becomes official – many creditors will be happy to negotiate repayment terms with you based on your situation if you approach them in the right way.
+If this point has already passed, then a Company Voluntary Arrangement (CVA) can be applied for and, if approved, will allow monthly settlements which will spread out your debt and make it easier to manage.
+Administration can lead to a complete turnaround of a business if handled by a liquidation professional, and will allow the business to keep trading while legal action is halted.